-Beware of text messages that says ”Your vehicle has been recorded using the FasTrak Express Lane.
-To avoid a bill with excessive late fees of 46.70$, kindly settle your balance of 4.67$ at https://bayareafastrakservices.com” It’s a scam!
-Fastrak does not request payment by text messages with a link to a website.
+Beware of text messages that claims you were recorded using the FasTrak Express Lane and directs you to Bayareafastraktollservices.com to make payment.
+It’s a scam!
+Toll Services eg FasTrak, Sunpass, EzPass, Ohio Turnpike e.t.c do not request payment by text messages with a link to a website.
 If you miss paying a toll, the bill is sent to your residence, not sent as a text.

-The text messages are smishing attempt by cybercriminals, and have been reported to originate from 709 area codes.
+The Fastrak Scam text messages are smishing attempt by cybercriminals, and have been reported to originate from 709 and 263 area codes.
 Other red flags spotted;

-2. The website ‘bayareafastrakservices.com‘ was registered June 22nd, 2024 – this shows it lacks reputation of any sort.
+- The websites used in the scam; Bayareafastraktollservices.com, ‘bayareafastraktoll.com, bayareafastrakservices.com, were registered June 22nd, 2024 – this shows it lacks reputation of any sort.

-5. The text message is sent from 709 area code which is a Canadian area code, and has been flagged for Sunpass toll scam texts in the past.
-Eg – + 1(709)749-5032
+- The text message is sent from 709 area code which is a Canadian area code, and has been flagged for Sunpass toll scam texts in the past.
+Eg – + 1(709)749-5032 and 263 area codes which is a Zimbabwe area code.
+This proves the text message is from a foreign country and not USA

 Clicking on the link in the fraudulent text message takes victims to a spoofed Fastrak website that ask for credit card details for the fee.
 People who provide their credit card info would become a victim of credit card fraud.
 The scammers would not only deduct the fake outstanding balance but would make huge withdrawals.